 Sometimes, there’s nothing better than a wholesome stroll out taking in the fresh air and just feeling at one with nature.

-If you need a break from your local scenery, these autumn walks make for great additions to your weekend to-do list.
+If you need a break from your local scenery, these gorgeous winter walks make for great additions to your New Year’s to-do list.

 Just outside of the city towards Yorkshire, Marsden has six different trails to choose from for all abilities, making it a great option for beginners and pro’s alike.